Opioids

 Follow prescription directions to ensure proper usage

-Monitor your reactions to your prescriptions, other medications, and alcohol so that you are able to make healthy choices.
+Monitor your reactions to your prescriptions, other medications, and alcohol so that you can make healthy choices.

-Consult with your doctor to discuss any changes with your prescription.
+Consult with your doctor to discuss any changes to your prescription.

 Do share prescriptions with other people